-NOs Learning objectives Suggested teaching activities For poetry activities early in the course, use bullets to supplement the main question to help learners plan and organis their response.
+AOs Learning objectives Suggested teaching activities For poetry activities early in the course, use bullets to supplement the main question to help learners plan and organise their response.
 The level of 'scaffolding' can be reduced and the level of challenge can be increased gradually as the course progresses.
 Get learners in small groups to discuss the question.
-Then, learners spend five minutes planning their own response t the question.
+Then, learners spend five minutes planning their own response to the question.
 Emphasise the importance of selecting relevant material that addresses the specific demands of the question and advise against exhaustive questions that merely explain the poem without a clear focus on the question.
 Learners then spend 40 minutes writing their response.
 They should remember to support the points they make by using concise direct quotations from the poem.
 (I) Extension activity Learners peer-evaluate their responses.
 Using pencil, they should: tick valid and thoughtful points that address the question put a question mark in the margin alongside sentences that lack focus on the question underline instances of unclear expression use a caret symbol in the margin to indicate where development or support is required.
-Teaching tools Use a short extract from a learner or candidate response, e.g. a screenshot from a PDF and import in the Drag & Drop tool as an image.
+Teaching tools Use a short extract from a learner or candidate response, e.g. a screenshot from a PDF and import into the Drag & Drop tool as an image.
 Create multiple copies (perhaps three of each) of ticks, question marks and carets for learners to add to the candidate work.
 This can be done remotely or as a teacher-directed class activity.
 This activity will enable learners to indicate: valid points (with ticks) points lacking a focus on the question (with question marks) points that could be further developed (with carets).
-This activity requires learners to evaluate how effective the development of an answer is and how clear the focus on question.
+This activity requires learners to evaluate how effective the development of an answer is and how clear the focus on the question.
 The Drag & Drop tool can be used remotely or in a teacher-directed class activity.
 These marking annotations will help learners to re-draft their response to ensure it is an informed personal response, one that addresses the question and one that has apt textual reference for support.

-0486 past papers and 0475 / 0992 specimen papers (for 2020) and mark schemes are available to download at www.cambridgeinternational.org/support (F)
+0475 past papers / specimen papers (from 2020), O Level 2010 specimen papers (for 2023 onwards) and mark schemes are available to download at www.cambridgeinternational.org/support (F)